 Jason said the brand had earned that place in people’s lives through product innovation, integration into people’s lives, and fostering community.

 “People are sharing recipes and are trying to become better cooks,” he said.
 “By us fostering that community, it drives that brand.”

 Understand why people purchase

 Consider research including the people who have recently purchased or even returned for another purchase.
 Ask them about their need, she said, as opposed to questions focused on the brand.

-Certainly, it can be harder to keep shoppers loyal to our products than it was in the past, but that doesn’t mean we shouldn’t try understanding them and working on building that ongoing relationship.
+Certainly, it can be harder to keep shoppers loyal to our products than in the past, but that doesn’t mean we shouldn’t try understanding them and working on building that ongoing relationship.